BTE-92/BBR-Server-IOS/README.md

   Root CA was actually installed AND trusted (both steps in step 4 above - it's easy to install the profile and forget to flip on Certificate Trust Settings, in which case the device will silently reject the connection).

-* For the DNS Method users, remember to switch your device's DNS back to Automatic when you're not playing, or it will lose internet access whenever the script isn't running on your PC.

 ## SAVING YOUR DATA